liqidou/ogre-loongarch64-lsx/README.md

 This is a LoongArch64-optimized version of OGRE (Object-Oriented Graphics Rendering Engine) with LSX SIMD extensions support for Loongson processors.

-## 🎯 Overview
+##  Overview

-This fork provides optimized builds of OGRE specifically for Loongson 3B6000M series processors, utilizing the LSX (Loongson SIMD Extension) instruction set for improved performance.
+This fork provides optimized builds of OGRE specifically for Loongson 3B6000M processors, utilizing the LSX (Loongson SIMD Extension) instruction set for improved performance.

 ### Supported Processors
-- **Loongson 3B6000M series** (supports LSX)
+- **Loongson 3B6000M** (supports LSX)
-- **Note**: LASX is not supported on 3B6000 series and has been disabled
+- **Note**: LASX is not supported on 3B6000M and has been disabled

-## 🚀 Quick Start
+##  Quick Start

 ### Prerequisites